|Now||2018||Previous||Articles||Road Essays||Road Reviews||Author||Title||Source||Age||Genre||Series||Format||Inclusivity||LGBTA||Portfolio|

 My Brother Charlie 07/15/12

-I first heard of My Brother Charlie by Holly Robinson Peete and Ryan Elizabeth Peete is a picture book about a family of fraternal twins, one of whom has autism.
+My Brother Charlie by Holly Robinson Peete and Ryan Elizabeth Peete is a picture book about a family of fraternal twins, one of whom has autism.
 The book was inspired by the Peete family's experience with having an autistic child, Ryan's fraternal brother.

 Told from Callie's point of view, the book introduces Charlie positively.
 It's clear from the very first page that Callie and her parents love Charlie.
 Through the introduction Callie explains how alike she and he are and only then does she begin to explain how they are different.